biome-sh/builder/DEVELOPING.md

 ### Builder configuration

 1. Copy the GitHub application private key (from section above) to the following location (_Important: name it exactly as shown_) `${BUILDER_SRC_ROOT}/.secrets/builder-github-app.pem`
-1. Make a copy of the sample env file: `cp ${BUILDER_SRC_ROOT}/.secrets/habitat-env.sample ${BUILDER_SRC_ROOT}/.secrets/habitat-env`
+1. Make a copy of the sample env file: `cp ${BUILDER_SRC_ROOT}/.secrets/biome-env.sample ${BUILDER_SRC_ROOT}/.secrets/biome-env`
-1. Edit the env file with your favorite editor `${BUILDER_SRC_ROOT}/.secrets/habitat-env` and populate the variables appropriately
+1. Edit the env file with your favorite editor `${BUILDER_SRC_ROOT}/.secrets/biome-env` and populate the variables appropriately
 1. Save and close the env file

 ## Builder Services Setup

 ### Starting Builder services
-Once the Builder Repo is configured, Builder services can be started inside the Habitat Studio.
+Once the Builder Repo is configured, Builder services can be started inside the Biome Studio.

 * `cd ${BUILDER_SRC_ROOT}`
 * `direnv allow`
-* `hab studio enter`
+* `bio studio enter`

-Once inside the Habitat Studio, you should see a welcome message along with a list of useful commands (Use the `dev_docs` command if you need to print out the commands list again).
+Once inside the Biome Studio, you should see a welcome message along with a list of useful commands (Use the `dev_docs` command if you need to print out the commands list again).

 You may now start the builder services by issuing the following command: `start-builder`

 This will download and run the latest `stable` Builder packages (you will re-build everything locally in a later step).

-Run `hab svc status` to ensure all the services are up.
+Run `bio svc status` to ensure all the services are up.

 You can also run `sl` to output the running Supervisor log as needed.